temporalio/documentation/docs-src/go/introduction-to-go-sdk.md

 - [go-patterns](https://github.com/tmrts/go-patterns): a comprehensive list of design patterns that apply to Go as a whole.

 ## How to contribute to the Temporal Go SDK?

+Like essentially all of Temporal, Temporal Go is MIT licensed, and open source contributions are very welcome.
+Join us in the #go-sdk channel in [Temporal Slack](https://t.mp/slack) or ask questions in the [Community Forum](https://community.temporal.io/)

 We'd love your help in improving the Temporal Go SDK.
 Please review our [contribution guidelines](https://github.com/temporalio/sdk-java/blob/master/CONTRIBUTING.md).